5 Coat Warning Signs of Illness in Dogs & Cats

 At home, the earliest clue is usually a change in routine: more paw chewing after walks, head shaking after naps, or a new “corn chip” odor from feet.
 A quick check under good light can reveal pink skin, damp fur between toes, or fine flakes along the belly.
 Noting when the itch spikes—after cleaning, after rain, or after a new treat—sets up the rest of the triage.

-A practical household screen is pattern recognition: fleas often target the rump and tail base, while atopy commonly hits paws, face, ears, and belly.
-Mites may cause intense itch with crusting on ear edges or elbows, and hormonal issues often bring thinning hair without dramatic itch.
-If the dog’s itch clearly predates the odor, pustules, or oozing, the allergy-to-infection pathway moves higher on the list.
+Several problems mimic an allergy-driven infection loop, so the first job is separating 'itch first' from 'infection first.'
+Flea allergy, environmental atopy, food-responsive dermatitis, contact irritation, mites, and endocrine disease can all end in secondary infection, but they begin differently.
+Allergens tend to create widespread inflammation and barrier weakness that makes later infection more likely with repeated exposure (Marsella, 2021).
+A quick household screen is pattern recognition: fleas usually target the rump and tail base, while atopy commonly hits paws, face, ears, and belly.
+Mites can cause intense itch with crusting on ear edges or elbows, and hormonal issues often bring thinning hair without dramatic itch.
+If your dog's itch clearly predates the odor, pustules, or oozing, the allergy-to-infection pathway moves to the top of the list—and that single timing detail often shapes which tests the vet runs first.

 Most Likely Driver: Atopy with Secondary Infection